 Another key difference between service animals and emotional support animals is that SAs are granted more special access rights, which we’ll cover in detail below.
 In other words, SAs are protected under the American Disability Act (ADA), while ESAs are not.

 Under the ADA, SAs and their handlers are granted fair and equal access to housing, places of employment, transportation, and public areas.
-While each state has its own unique laws pertaining to service animals, the ADA is the guiding regulation which protects handlers and their SAs.
+While each state may have its own unique laws pertaining to service animals, the ADA is the guiding regulation that protects handlers and their SAs.

 Emotional Support Animal Laws in Texas